haotianteng/BoostNano/README.md

 ## Installation
 git clone https://github.com/haotianteng/BoostNano.git
 Install [Pytorch](https://pytorch.org/)
-Add Nanopre path into Python path: export PYTHONPATH=PATH_TO_NANOPRE
+Add BoostNano path into Python path: export PYTHONPATH=PATH_TO_BOOSTNANO

 ## Code Example
 Check out the sample code in the Jupyter Notebook Sample.ipynb for how to use the package.